 After pretty much locking myself in my office for over 160 hours, I came out with StartupCamp.
 A 12-month coaching course to help aspiring entrepreneurs, bloggers, and dreamers start their own business.
 A course that would take everything I know about developing ideas and turning them into profitable ventures.
 Even more, I packaged it up into an easy to understand, beautifully designed, and affordable program.
 That dream is the website you’re on now.

 If you have a business idea and don’t know where to begin, join the thousands of dedicated students chasing their dream here at StartupCamp.
 It’s not a sales pitch.
 I don’t need your money.
 It’s just my way of helping my next million people.
-You can learn about the whole program in the video below.

 Are you doing any of the 5 steps listed above?
 What was most helpful?
 Let me know in the comments below.